Playbooks · · 9 min read

 Whether acquirers will pay software multiples for services companies is an open question.
 The historical valuation gap is significant.
 Business process outsourcing companies typically trade at 5-15x EBITDA.
 Software companies trade at 20-90x.
 Nobody has yet proven that AI transforms the category.

 How regulatory environments will respond is unclear.
-Some industries (accounting, legal, financial services, healthcare) have licensure and compliance requirements that constrain automation.
+Some industries (accounting, legal, healthcare) have licensure and compliance requirements that constrain automation.

 Which platforms will actually succeed at scale, and which will run into execution problems, is impossible to predict.
 Early success doesn't guarantee a durable competitive advantage.